PaulyPedantic/INFOST_440/final/readme.md

 2. Must have at least one Admin user.
   1. Admin can post/edit/delete any comment.
-  2. Admin can create/update/delete blog posts and moderate comments.
+  2. Admin can create/update/delete blog posts.

 3. Users can log out once logged in